aplai168/database-structures/README.md

 ![Graph image]

 #### A graph would be great for....
-Representing how a collection of websites (or the entire world wide web) link to each other.
+Representing how a collection of websites (or the entire world wide web) link to each other, and [many other things][graphExamples]

 * Implement a `graph` class, in pseudoclassical style, with the following properties:
   - [ ] It is an undirected graph.
 It does not have to be 'connected'.